monero-project/monero/README.md

 * If you have installed Graphviz, you can also generate in-doc diagrams by instead running `HAVE_DOT=YES doxygen Doxyfile`
 * The output will be built in doc/html/

+## Running bitmonerod

+The build places the binary in `bin/` sub-directory within the build directory from which cmake was invoked (repository root by default).
+To run in
+foreground:

+    ./bin/bitmonerod

+To run in background:

+    ./bin/bitmonerod --log-file bitmonerod.log --detach

+To list all available options, run `./bin/bitmonerod --help`.
+Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
+To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name of the argument without any dashes, for example `log-level=1`.

 ## Internationalization

 See README.i18n